-There are numerous types of road pavements as per the road usage, local environment, ground condition, etc and all pavement types come with some pros/cons and advantages/ limitation, etc.
+There are numerous types of road pavements as per the road usage, local environment, ground condition, etc and all pavement types come with some pros/cons and advantages/limitations, etc.

 Broadly Road Pavements are classified into three distinct categories based on the pavement material types

 There are three key types of pavements depending upon the materials used as shown below:

 Flexible pavement is made of multiple layers named surface course, base course, sub-base, capping, and lastly the Geogrid.
 The surface layer is made of Asphalt material.

 Asphalt materials are made robust enough to withstand the local climate, which means in a colder climate, they are made softer and for a hot climate, they are made harder.

 The following are two types of material commonly used as surface Courses:

 Thin Surface Course System (TSCS):

 This Surface Course System is considered a high-end Stone Mastic Asphalt and preferred for the urban road for low-level noise generation from vehicle tyres friction.
 It is easy for placement, and compaction.